wp-plugins/mk-simple-backups/readme.txt

 1. Default View

 == Changelog ==

+= 0.7.2 =
+* Plugin attempts to use system() for SQL Dump, reducing server-load, especially for larger Databases.
+Old approach will be attempted on hostings without support for system()

 = 0.7.1 =
 * Files within ZIP don't use complete server-path, but only relevant folders